sumup/sumup-go/DOCUMENTATION.md

     Roles []string `json:"roles"`
     // The status of the membership.
     Status shared.MembershipStatus `json:"status"`
-    // The kind of the membership resource.
+    // The type of the membership resource.
     // Possible values are:
     // * `merchant` - merchant account(s)
     // * `organization` - organization(s)